Beenishmm/Beenish-Mehboob/README.md

 Hi all, Data Science is my passion!

-• I am thankful to the Presbyterian Church and especially to Pastor Matt and his family for their great support!
-I like going to church every Sunday!"
-Thanks to Bob our veteran neighbor for being so nice!
 ![Screenshot (8262)](https://github.com/user-attachments/assets/f76b0405-5ee4-44a4-b63f-27fc31b9e8db)

 • Selected as a WiDS Ambassador for data science 2023 (I am an ambassador for the Women in Data Science) thanks to Shelly! and WiDS program to help women like me!